-Step 4: Reschedule contents to adjust budget or resources utilization
+Step 4: Reschedule contents to adjust budget, resources, and strategy alignment

 The budget or resources supply may not fully fill the demand of all the moved-in contents.
 What-if Analysis allows you to do the following to figure out the problems that result in the gap between supply and demand and to explore possible solutions of narrowing the gap.